track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

 done in sequence:

-1. At first, this document proposes to implement ***Modularized Rendering*** in C++ for Trackasia GL Native.
-This document also proposes that Unified Rendering Interface will keep the door open for a *WebGPU* backed renderer in Trackasia Rust.
+1. At first, this document proposes to implement ***Modularized Rendering*** in C++ for TrackAsia GL Native.
+This document also proposes that Unified Rendering Interface will keep the door open for a *WebGPU* backed renderer in TrackAsia Rust.
 This will address the divergence of web and native platforms in the future.
 The Rust renderer can be compiled to WebAssembly and enable WebGPU powered rendering for browsers.
 This paves the path forward for a single